At the peak of Mt. Leconte, the highest mountain fully within Tennessee, the famous Smoky Mountain fog settles heavily into mountain crevices.

 - Rainbow Falls Trail: Rainbow Falls re-opened in November 2018 after extensive rehabilitation.
 It’s a 5.4-mile moderate hike past an 80-foot cascading waterfall; when the light hits just right, catch a glimpse of its rainbow mist.

-- Trillium Gap Trail: Hike behind 25-foot Grotto Falls on the 14.9-mile loop trail, but be warned, it’s next on the list for rehabilitation.
+- Trillium Gap Trail: Hike behind 25-foot Grotto Falls on the 14.9-mile loop trail.
 Trillium Gap trail is scheduled to be closed Monday through Thursdays (excluding federal holidays) from May 6th to November 14, 2019.

 Review the Great Smoky Mountains trail map to fully plan your route.